Garrafao/TokenChange/README.md

 Three different comparison measures are used:

 1. Average pairiwse distance (APD):
-Given two lists of token vectors (one for each period of time), where one ector represents one use of the word in this period.
+Given two lists of token vectors (one for each period of time), where one vector represents one use of the word in this period.
 The APD chooses a sample of vectors from both times and measures their average mutual cosine distance.
 A high average distance between the two times indicates a change in the usage of the word.

 2. Cosine similarity (COS):
 The idea is to average all the vectors from both periods of time and then compare these two average vectors by using the cosine distance.

 3. Jensen Shannon difference (JSD):
 The third measure is more complex, a clustering of all the vectors from both periods of time together needs to be performed.
 The resulting labels of the clustering can then be divided into the labels that correspond to the vectors from the first period of time and the vectors from the second period.
-Then the two list of labels are compared by using  the Jensen-Shannon difference,  that  compares  the  usage distributions of the two clusterings and returns a high value, if there is achange in the usage.
+Then the two list of labels are compared by using  the Jensen-Shannon difference,  that compares the usage distributions of the two clusterings and returns a high value, if there is a change in the usage.

 For more context information check [this Bachelor Thesis](#bibtex).